berlino/berlino.github.io/_pages/about.md

 ## Log of Parsing Papers

-* **Epoch 5**: :thinking: At 2021, I'm convinced that Transformers are indeed powerful, but we also need specialized objectives to regularize the training of them.
+**Epoch 5**: :thinking: At 2021, I'm convinced that Transformers are indeed powerful, but we also need specialized objectives to regularize the training of them. <br/>
-* **Epoch 4**: :confused: At 2020, Transformers are everywhere, wondering how latent structures can still be useful somehow.
+**Epoch 4**: :confused: At 2020, Transformers are everywhere, wondering how latent structures can still be useful somehow <br/>
-* **Epoch 3**: :thinking: During 2018-2019,  maybe structured prediction is not required as we already have good end-to-end systems?
-But latent structures can help!
+**Epoch 3**: :thinking: During 2018-2019,  maybe structured prediction is not required as we already have good end-to-end systems?
+But latent structures can help! <br/>
-* **Epoch 2**: :smile_cat:  During 2017-2018, structured prediction is interesting, I can play with DL and fancy structures!
+**Epoch 2**: :smile_cat:  During 2017-2018, structured prediction is interesting, I can play with DL and fancy structures! <br/>
-* **Epoch 1**: :expressionless:	At 2017, it seems that everyone is doing DL for NLP, so I should follow though I do not understand why they work so well.
+**Epoch 1**: :expressionless:	At 2017, it seems that everyone is doing DL for NLP, so I should follow though I do not understand why they work so well. <br/>
-* **Epoch 0**: :grimacing: During 2016-2017, I was intrigued by rule/grammar-based parsing systems (and their usage in SMT), and I wish I could do something related.
+**Epoch 0**: :grimacing: During 2016-2017, I was intrigued by rule/grammar-based parsing systems (and their usage in SMT), and I wish I could do something related. <br/>

 ## Education

-* Ph.D in ILCC, University of Edinburgh, 2021 (expected)
+Ph.D in ILCC, University of Edinburgh, 2021 (expected) <br/>
-* M.S. in CICS, University of Massachusetts Amherst, 2018
+M.S. in CICS, University of Massachusetts Amherst, 2018 <br/>
-* B.S. in Xidian University, 2015
+B.S. in Xidian University, 2015

 ## Work Experience